 It’s mandatory and highly recommended to get travel insurance before embarking on any adventurous trips in Nepal.
-We advise all our clients to get a travel insurance that covers up emergency helicopter evacuation that may be needed in case of the occurrence of AMS (Acute Mountain Sickness) or any other reasons in high altitudes where there are no other means of transportation available.
-Medical expenses, Baggage lost, Delays and Cancellation, Death & Repatriation are also another important factor to include when purchasing your Insurance.
+We advise all our clients to get travel insurance that covers up emergency helicopter evacuation that may be needed in case of the occurrence of AMS (Acute Mountain Sickness) or any other reasons in high altitudes where there are no other means of transportation available.
+Medical expenses, Baggage lost, Delays and Cancellation, Death & Repatriation are also other important factors to include when purchasing your Insurance.
 It is advisable to review carefully the insurance and its coverages before making the final decision.
-Carry a proof of your insurance with you on the holiday and leave a copy next to your kin.
-You must ensure that your insurance provides adequate level of protection and covers you for the activities involved.
+Carry proof of your insurance with you on the holiday and leave a copy next to your kin.
+You must ensure that your insurance provides an adequate level of protection and covers you for the activities involved.

 Below you will find some information and recommendation that might help you in getting your insurance sorted before you embark on your adventure.

 If you have an annual policy, household insurer or an existing health insurance company, check with them first if they are able to offer you a policy that covers your level of activity that you are undertaking as they are generally cheaper than getting new insurance.
 Kindly ensure that it covers the specific activities such a “Hiking’’ for trekking holidays and ‘’rope mountaineering/climbing’’ for climbing holidays.

 - Medical, Rescue and treatment: